Deploying ActiveMQ on Ubuntu 8.10

 Prerequisites

-ActiveMQ is a Java aplication so, well, you'll need Java installed.
+ActiveMQ is a Java application, so you'll need a JRE installed.

 sudo apt-get install openjdk-6-jre